Dynamical Spectral Function of the Kagome Quantum Spin Liquid: Tensor-Network Methods

-To optimize $A$, we perform a variational minimization of the ground-state energy using the automatic differentiation method (AD)~\cite{Liao2019}.
-This approach, which optimizes the entanglement captured by the local basis, has been shown to be more accurate and effective compared to alternative algorithms, such as the simple-update (SU) method.
-Figure \ref{Gs_EM} compares the results obtained for the ground-state energy and magnetization using the 3-site projected entangled simplex state (3-PESS, and the analogous 9-PESS) used in previous work~\cite{Liao2017} with the iPEPS used in our present study optimized by the SU and AD methods.
+To benchmark the PESS and iPEPS methods, Fig.~\ref{Gs_EM} compares the results obtained for the ground-state energy and magnetization obtained using the 3-site PESS (3-PESS) and the 9-PESS in our previous work~\cite{Liao2017} with the iPEPS used in our present study, also comparing optimization by the SU and AD methods.
 It is clear that, for the 3-PESS with the same bond dimension $D$, the AD method achieves a lower energy and magnetization than the SU method.
-Furthermore, the ground-state energy and magnetization of the iPEPS optimized by AD are lower than those of the 3-PESS and 9-PESS optimized by either method, indicating that it is a superior variational state.
-Physically, the iPEPS wavefunction is formed by contracting the simplex tensor and physical tensors of the 9-PESS and hence it captures not only the bipartite entanglement of the original iPEPS wave function but also multipartite entanglement.
+Further, the ground-state energy and magnetization of the iPEPS optimized by AD are lower than those of the 3-PESS and 9-PESS optimized by either method, indicating that it is a superior variational state.
+Physically, the fact that the iPEPS wavefunction is formed by contracting the simplex and physical tensors of the 9-PESS means that it captures not only the bipartite entanglement of the original iPEPS wave function but also multipartite entanglement.
 Importantly, the convergence behavior of the two approaches with $D$ does not show significant differences, with both appearing to converge algebraically in $1/D$, and hence these results do not alter the conclusions of the previous work~\cite{Liao2017}.

+Whereas the $\sqrt{3} \sqrt{3}$ ordered phase can only be represented by a 9-site unit cell, the QSL and the $q = 0$ ordered phase can be represented using both 3-site and 9-site cells.
+We have verified that both constructions yield identical ground-state energies and magnetizations, and in Fig.~\ref{StaticUnitCell} we show that they also yield the same equal-time structure factor.
+Thus we employ the 3-site unit cell in all our studies of these phases to save computational resources.
+Finally, we remark that mapping the kagome geometry to the square lattice entails a loss of $C_3$ symmetry in exchange for a very significant gain in computational convenience at the CTMRG step.
+Where the loss of symmetry is a small penalty that is readily benchmarked, the efficiency of the resulting iPEPS construction is what allowed us to access sufficiently high $D$ values in our calculations that we could identify the true nature of the KHAF spectrum.